tc39/proposal-module-expressions/README.md

 worker.postMessage(module { export function fn() { return "hello!" } });
 ```

-Maybe it would be possible to store an inline module in IndexedDB as well, but this is more debatable, as persistent code could be a security risk.
+Maybe it would be possible to store a module block in IndexedDB as well, but this is more debatable, as persistent code could be a security risk.

 ## Integration with CSP

-Content Security Policy (CSP) has two knobs which are relevant to anonymous inline modules
+Content Security Policy (CSP) has two knobs which are relevant to module blocks

 - Turning off `eval`, which also turns off other APIs which parse JavaScript. `eval` is disabled by default.
 - Restricting the set of URLs allowed for sources, which also disables importing data URLs.
 By default, the set is unlimited.

 Modules already allow the no-`eval` condition to be met: As modules are retrieved with `fetch`, they are not considered from `eval`, whether through `new Worker()` or `Realm.prototype.import`.
-Anonymous inline modules follow this: as they are parsed in syntax with the surrounding JavaScript code, they cannot be a vector for injection attacks, and they are not blocked by this condition.
+Module blocks follow this: as they are parsed in syntax with the surrounding JavaScript code, they cannot be a vector for injection attacks, and they are not blocked by this condition.

 The source list restriction is then applied to modules.
-The semantics of anonymous inline modules are basically equivalent to `data:` URLs, with the distinction that they would always be considered in the sources list (since it's part of a resource that was already loaded as script).
+The semantics of module blocks are basically equivalent to `data:` URLs, with the distinction that they would always be considered in the sources list (since it's part of a resource that was already loaded as script).

 ## Optimization potential

-The hope would be that anonymous inline modules are just as optimizable as normal modules that are imported multiple times.
-For example, one hope would be that, in some engines, bytecode for an inline module only needs to be generated once, even as it's imported multiple times in different Realms.
-However, type feedback and JIT-optimized code should probably be maintained separately for each Realm where the inline module is imported, or one module's use would pollute another.
+The hope would be that module blocks are just as optimizable as normal modules that are imported multiple times.
+For example, one hope would be that, in some engines, bytecode for a module block only needs to be generated once, even as it's imported multiple times in different Realms.
+However, type feedback and JIT-optimized code should probably be maintained separately for each Realm where the module block is imported, or one module's use would pollute another.

 ## Support in tools

-Anonymous inline modules could be transpiled to either data URLs, or to a module in a separate file.
+Module blocks could be transpiled to either data URLs, or to a module in a separate file.
 Either transformation preserves semantics.

 ## Named modules and bundling.